citsmartdocs/citsmart-7/en-us/docs/citsmart-platform-7/additional-features/contract-management/use/manage-contract.md

     click the icon ![Criar](images/manage-11.png) next to the agreement, where the service level agreement screen opens, and click the *Delete* button.

-Linking global sla to contract service
+Linking global SLA to contract service
 --------------------------------------

 1. To link a global SLA to the Contract Service you must have completed the